Edward Hopper: Early life

 Hopper began painting urban and architectural scenes in a dark palette.
 Then he shifted to the lighter shades of the Impressionists before returning to the darker palette, with which he was most comfortable.
 He later said, "I got over that and later things done in Paris were more the kind of things I do now."
 Hopper spent much of his time drawing street and café scenes, and going to the theater and opera.
 Unlike many of his contemporaries who imitated the abstract cubist experiments, Hopper was attracted to realist art.
-Later, he admitted to no European influences other than French engraver Charles Meryon, whose moody Paris scenes Hopper imitated.
+Later, he claimed few European influences other than Rembrandt, Goya and the French engraver Charles Meryon whose moody Paris scenes Hopper imitated.

 Years of struggle

 After returning from his last European trip, Hopper rented a studio in New York City, where he struggled to define his own style.
 Reluctantly, he returned to illustration to support himself.
 Being a freelancer, Hopper was forced to solicit for projects, and had to knock on the doors of magazine and agency offices to find business.
 His painting languished: "it's hard for me to decide what I want to paint.
 I go for months without finding it sometimes.
 It comes slowly."
 His fellow illustrator Walter Tittle described Hopper's depressed emotional state in sharper terms, seeing his friend "suffering...from long periods of unconquerable inertia, sitting for days at a time before his easel in helpless unhappiness, unable to raise a hand to break the spell."

-In 1912 (February 22 to March 5) he was included in the exhibition of The Independents a group of artists at the initiative of Robert Henri but did not make any sales.
+From February 22 to March 5, 1912, he was included in the exhibition of The Independents, a group of artists at the initiative of Robert Henri but did not make any sales.

 In 1912, Hopper traveled to Gloucester, Massachusetts, to seek some inspiration and made his first outdoor paintings in America.
 He painted Squam Light, the first of many lighthouse paintings to come.

-In 1913, at the Armory Show, Hopper earned $250 when he sold his first painting, Sailing (1911), to an American businessman Thomas F Vietor, which he had painted over an earlier self-portrait.
+In 1913, at the Armory Show, Hopper earned $250 when he sold his first painting, Sailing (1911), to an American businessman Thomas F. Vietor, which he had painted over an earlier self-portrait.
 Hopper was thirty-one, and although he hoped his first sale would lead to others in short order, his career would not catch on for many more years.
 He continued to participate in group exhibitions at smaller venues, such as the MacDowell Club of New York.
 Shortly after his father's death that same year, Hopper moved to the 3 Washington Square North apartment in the Greenwich Village section of Manhattan, where he would live for the rest of his life.